RePRGM/rePRGM.github.io/_posts/2023-03-09-lets-make-tools-part-1.md

 First, we make a variable called completeList that will be a sequence of strings.

-Then, we set it to equal to `wordlist.lines.toSeq.filterIt( not it.startsWith(“#”) and not it.isEmptyOrWhitespace )`.
+Then, we assign it the return of `wordlist.lines.toSeq.filterIt( not it.startsWith(“#”) and not it.isEmptyOrWhitespace )`.

 Let’s break that down. `wordlist` is a string parameter of the procedure.
 This is the user provided wordlist.

 `lines` is not a procedure, but an iterator.
 It takes a string parameter called filename.
 This is the `wordlist` parameter of our `parseWordList` procedure.

-Then, it opens the file of that name or errors out if it cannot (hence why we put it in a `try` block), and iterates through it line by lines.
+Then, it opens the file of that name or errors out if it cannot (hence why we put it in a `try` block), and iterates through it line by line.

 Note: we can use iterators in loops as well.
 They are more or less the same as Python’s iterators.

 Next, we use the `toSeq` template (not a procedure) to turn an iterator, `lines` in this case, into a sequence.
 A sequence of what?
 Whatever the iterator returns.
 That is essentially what a template does.

 They can be thought of (in most statically typed languages that have them, not just Nim) as generic functions.
 Or as functions that don’t have a specific return type or have parameters of any specific type.

 `filterIt` is another template.
 It lets us apply certain logic to each item.
 In this case, each item within our sequence.
 As you can see, we are filtering out blank lines and lines that begin with the # symbol.
 These are usually comments.